Victory Day over Nazism in World War II: History

-On April 9, 2015, the Ukrainian parliament approved a set of decommunization laws which included the annulment of the Soviet law commonly cited as the "Law of Perpetuation of the Great Patriotic War of 1941–1945", which had established Victory Day as a Ukrainian holiday.
+On 9 April 2015, the Ukrainian parliament approved a set of decommunization laws which included the annulment of the Soviet law commonly cited as the "Law of Perpetuation of the Great Patriotic War of 1941–1945", which had established Victory Day as a Ukrainian holiday.
 The holiday was replaced with a new holiday, officially named "Victory Day over Nazism in World War II".

-According to Ukraine's decommunization laws, both Communist and Nazi symbols have been prohibited in Ukraine since May 15, 2015, which means that Soviet symbols may not be used during the celebration of this holiday.
+According to Ukraine's decommunization laws, both Communist and Nazi symbols have been prohibited in Ukraine since 15 May 2015, which means that Soviet symbols may not be used during the celebration of this holiday.
 The term "Great Patriotic War" was itself removed from all official Ukrainian legislation shortly after the change of holiday, and, while not illegal, the phrase "Great Patriotic War" is rarely used due to its frequent use by the USSR, and later, the Russian Federation, with Ukrainian institutions preferring the phrase "World War II".

 Ukraine has also worked to shift the narrative of the holiday away from a glorification of war and conflict and instead to "celebrate personal histories", with an aim to "honor, rather than celebrate" the events of the war, in a manner more similar to the United Kingdom's Remembrance Day than to Russia's Victory Day.

-On May 8, 2023, Ukrainian President Volodymyr Zelenskyy signed a decree according to which Ukraine celebrates Europe Day on May 9, and submitted to the Verkhovna Rada (Ukraine's national parliament) a bill establishing May 8, the Day of Remembrance and Victory over Nazism in World War II 1939 – 1945, as a day off instead of Victory Day over Nazism in World War II on May 9.
+On 8 May 2023, Volodymyr Zelenskyy signed a decree according to which Ukraine celebrates Europe Day on 9 May, and submitted to the Verkhovna Rada a bill establishing 8 May, the Day of Remembrance and Victory over Nazism in World War II 1939 – 1945, as a day off instead of Victory Day over Nazism in World War II on 9 May.

-On May 29, 2023, the Verkhovna Rada made the Day of Remembrance and Victory over Nazism in World War II 1939 – 1945 on May 8 as a public holiday, canceling the Victory Day over Nazism in World War II on May 9.
+On 29 May 2023, the Verkhovna Rada made the Day of Remembrance and Victory over Nazism in World War II 1939 – 1945 on 8 May as a public holiday, canceling the Victory Day over Nazism in World War II on 9 May.

-On June 12, 2023, President Zelenskyy signed this law.
+On 12 June 2023, President Zelenskyy signed this law.

-According to opinion polling by Kyiv International Institute of Sociology, in 2010 almost 60% of citizens considered Victory Day one of the biggest holidays while in 2022, only 13% of Ukrainians were ready to celebrate May 9.
+According to opinion polling by Kyiv International Institute of Sociology, in 2010 almost 60% of citizens considered Victory Day one of the biggest holidays while in 2022, only 13% of Ukrainians were ready to celebrate 9 May.